rstacruz/til-2020/posts/a-better-hello-world.md

 }
 ```

-### In modern times
+<next-block title="What's wrong with that?"></next-block>

+## A modern "Hello world"

 In more modern languages however, this example isn't as useful anymore.
-Here's the same example in Python:
+Here's the same example in Python.
+Notice how it doesn't teach anything other than `print`.

 ```py
 # hello.py